Skip to main content

 Close Order

 Once the order is filled (or expires unfilled), the order account is closed.
-Any unused USDC is returned to your wallet.
+Any unused USDC is returned to your wallet, along with the recovered account rent.

 This process is handled automatically.
 You only need to sign the initial transaction.